Eileen Shaffer, Administrative Director of ALLY Advocacy Center, ext. 208

 Tammy Goddard, Program Director, ext.
 207

 Tammy received her undergraduate degree from George Mason University in Psychology and has taken several post graduate classes for School Counseling.
 She was a peer counselor at GMU, and active in the Big Brother, Big Sister program for seven years through the Fairfax DFS, and still loves working with the community, especially in the areas of giving back.
-She transitioned to ALLY from The Aurora School.
-One favorite thing that she feels very proud of is the creation of Maggie’s Closet.
-She saw a need in the community, and with the generous support of the Paxton team, Maggie’s was born and has helped thousands of local families in need with free clothing, and it created the first worksite for our self-advocates and Step Up students.
-At ALLY she worked with our adult rep payee clients and self-advocates, and provided support to various programs.
-Tammy transitioned to Paxton Campus staff in early 2013, as the lead in volunteer coordination, event planning and overseeing the staff of self-advocates, while continuing her rep payee and Maggie’s Closet work.
-She is now back at ALLY as the Program Director, she still manages the volunteer program which now has several hundred volunteers from the community; she also plans and manages all of the events and programs!
+Tammy started working at The Arc of Loudoun at Paxton Campus in 2011.
+She started in The Aurora School and then transitioned to ALLY.
+At ALLY she worked with our self-advocates, and provided support to various programs.
+Tammy transitioned to Paxton Campus staff in early 2013, as the lead in volunteer coordination, event planning and overseeing the staff of self-advocates.
+She returned to ALLY as the Program Director in 2014, she still manages the volunteer program which now has several hundred volunteers from the community; she also plans and manages all of the events and programs!
+She has been asked to speak about the volunteer program at other organizations, and continues to grow the outreach to children programs in ALLY.
+In 2016, over 200 people received holiday gifts due to the Holiday Giving program, and her newest initiative in 2017 is the ALLY Inclusion Project to address gaps in inclusion in the local community by working with parents and local schools.
 Tammy lives in Leesburg with her husband and two children.